Docker Default Networking 101

 Custom Networks:

 While Docker default networking is suitable for most scenarios, Docker also allows you to create custom networks with your desired configurations.
-Custom networks provide more control over container communication and allow you to define network policies, assign IP addresses, and manage DNS resolution.
+Custom networks provide more control over container communication and will enable you to define network policies, assign IP addresses, and manage DNS resolution.

 The Virtualization Layer

 The virtualization layer holding the VM is called the Hypervisor.
 The VM / Hypervisor approach enables multiple applications to be installed on the same server, which is better for server resources.
-The VM has no idea it shares resources with other VMs and operates like a physical server sitting by itself.
+The VM has no idea.
+It shares resources with other VMs and operates like a physical server.

 Compute virtualization brings many advantages to IT operations and increases the flexibility of data centers.
 However, individual applications still require their operating system, which is pretty resource-heavy.
 A new method was needed, and the container with container networking came along.

 The hypervisor method gives each kernel distinct resources and defined entry points into the host’s physical hardware.
 Containers operate differently because they share the same kernel as the host system.
-You don’t need an entire operating system for each application resulting in one less layer of indirection and element to troubleshoot when things go wrong.
+You don’t need an operating system as a whole for each application, resulting in one less layer of indirection and elements to troubleshoot when things go wrong.

 Within the native multi-host capabilities, we need an orchestrator.
-There are two main ones, and we have Kubernetes and Docker Swarn.
+There are two main ones, Kubernetes and Docker Swarn.
 Both Kubernetes network namespace and Docker Swarm create what is known as a cluster.

-A cluster consists of docker hosts acting as a giant machine and Swarm or Kubernetes schedules based on resources.
-Swarm or Kubernetes presents a single interface to the Docker client tool with groups of Docker hosts represented by a container cluster.
+A cluster consists of Docker hosts acting as giant machines and Swarm or Kubernetes schedules based on resources.
+Swarm or Kubernetes presents a single interface to the Docker client tool, with groups of Docker hosts represented by a container cluster.

 Containers – Application Philosophy